 The above patient is shown before her laser, 10 days after the procedure and 3 months after the procedure.

-The Image below show shows sun damage made visible by UV photography.
+The Images below show sun damage made visible by UV photography.
 The black dots are brown spots and in some cases premalignant lesions.
-Note the improvement in the picture of the same patient taken after traditional CO2 laser resurfacing.
+Note the improvement in the pictures of the same patients taken after traditional CO2 laser resurfacing.

 How CO2 Laser Resurfacing Works